 Man does not live by a bistro meal and two free drinks alone.
 Nor doth woman.

-People think I’m being flippant when I use a common (and sadly, recurring) phrase: ‘We love volunteers; we’re worth every cent you pay us’.
+People think I’m being flippant when using a common (and sadly, recurring) phrase: ‘We love volunteers; we’re worth every cent you pay us’.

-I’m not necessarily talking here about festival volunteers: the wood-carters and gate security narks and wrist-band checkers.
+I’m not necessarily talking here about festival volunteers: the wood-carters, gate security narcs, and wrist-band checkers.
 (Cf. an earlier edition of ‘A Punter’s Perspective’ in the Trad and Now archives for that particular dissertation.)

-No, it’s the artists who sometimes end up volunteering their time, either by choice or by accident or sometimes even by design.
+No, it’s about the artists who sometimes end up volunteering their time, either by choice or by accident, or sometimes even by design.

 If you are throwing together an event, you have many choices and options.